melloo21/cs4248/scaffold/Project/sci-cite/scicite/README.md

   "mixing_ratio2": # parameter \lambda_3 in the paper (sensitivity of loss to the second scaffold)
 ```

-After downloading the data, edit the configuration file with the correct paths.
-You also need to pass in an environment variable specifying whether to use [ELMo](https://allennlp.org/elmo) contextualized embeddings.

-`export elmo=true`

-Note that with elmo training speed will be significantly slower.

-After making sure you have the correct configuration file, start training the model.

 ```
 python scripts/train_local.py train_multitask_2 [path-to-config-file.json] \
 -s [path-to-serialization-dir/]